 Bed Band sheet holder – These have saved us so much money!
 RV mattresses are just a tad different in size, and our sheets kept coming off.
 I didn’t want to buy new sheets, as the ones I had bought were super high quality, which came with super high prices.
 I was happy to find something that works to keep them in place.
 And a year later, we still love them!

-We’ve used this vacuum for over 5 years now.
+We’ve used this vacuum for over 6 years now.
 TIP: We blow it out (filters and all) often with an air compressor.
-We have that same yellow Lab still and she sheds beyond belief.
-You can’t go wrong with this vacuum, but I do highly recommend making sure you keep it clean.
+We have that same yellow Lab still, and she sheds beyond belief.
+You can’t go wrong with this vacuum, but I highly recommend keeping it clean.

 Speaking of dogs, why do they have to take a bite of food and then look around?
 Letting it all drip on the floor!
 YUCK!
-The best thing for this dog of mine that I ever bought was the below mess-proof dog feeding system!
+The best thing I ever bought for this dog of mine was the below mess-proof dog feeding system!

 Padded car seat cover for pets.
 Did I mention our dog sheds?
 This really helps keep the hair off the seat.